mmomtchev/magickwand.js/README.md

 ## Known to be broken at the moment

 * The Node.js native module supports `worker_threads` but it cannot be unloaded cleanly and it should be loaded in the main thread, before using it in worker threads, to prevent Node.js from unloading it when a worker quits (*fixing this will require changes in Node.js*)
-* Building without HDRI enabled or with a different quantum size than 16 bits is not supported
+* Building without HDRI enabled or with a different quantum size than 16 bits is not supported unless you rebuild ImageMagick manually and link with it externally
 * If rebuilding when installing from `npm` fails on Windows with the error: `npm ERR! fatal: not a git repository (or any of the parent directories): .git`, see [#21](https://github.com/mmomtchev/magickwand.js/issues/21)
 * Fonts do not work in the WASM version and are unlikely to be implemented in the near future as a proper implementation will require a complex interface with the browser font engine
 * Using the PNG encoder for large images in the WASM version leads to stack overflows, the native version encoder and the WASM decoder do not have this limitation